 January is one of the best months to visit on a budget.
-The sales are on, meaning you can shop at some of London's top shopping destinations for less.
-You'll also find that many hotels offer reductions at this time of year.
+The January sales are on, so you can shop at some of London's top shopping destinations for less.
+Plus, many hotels offer reductions at this time of year.

 It's a cold month so make sure you wrap up warm – you may even see a dusting of snow so appropriate footwear is recommended.

-The New Year's Day Parade gets the year off to a great start, with marching brass bands and colourful floats winding through the city.
+London's New Year's Day Parade gets the year off to a great start.
+Join the thousands of onlookers and cheer on the marching brass bands, colourful performers and elaborate floats as they wind their way through the city on New Year's Day.

 Browse and buy contemporary British art at the London Art Fair, with work on display from more than 100 galleries.